rajuyohannan/codeigniter-rest/README.md

 }
 ```

+After reset routes, each RESTful method (key) would enter into specified controller action (value).
+For above example, while access `/resources/ajax/` url with `GET` method would enter into `find()` action.
+However, the default route would enter into `index()` action.

-> The keys are refered to Action of Resource Controller table, you must define all routes you need.
+> The keys refer to the actions of Resource Controller table, you must define all methods you need.
->
-> For example: REST list `index` action will run `find` method.

 ### Usage